robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-4-mentor-materials.md

 #### Focused development area

-- Teacher gets the whole class' attention before delivering instructions.
+- Teacher gets the whole class’ attention before delivering instructions.
 - Teacher ensures their instructions are clear by making them manageable and sequential.
 - Teacher ensures pupils know they are accountable for following instructions by standing where they are visible to the class and checking they are following instructions.
 - Teacher reminds pupils who are off-task what they need to do in order to get back on task.